Skip to main content

 The open source query language that natively speaks robot

-A SQL-like language purpose-built for ROS2 telemetry — query traces, logs, and metrics with first-class support for nodes, actions, topics, and message causality, stored via OpenTelemetry.
+A SQL-like language purpose-built for ROS2 telemetry — distributed tracing, logs, metrics, and pose/kinematics with first-class support for nodes, actions, topics, and message causality, powered by OpenTelemetry.

-Try it — pick a query and hit Run
+Try it — pick a scenario and hit Run

 Loading editor…